John Candy: 1979–1987: Hollywood breakthrough

 In 1979, Candy took a brief hiatus from SCTV, which moved to Edmonton for a time.
-Candy stayed in Toronto and headlined his own short-lived sketch show Big City Comedy.
-He also began a more active film career, appearing in a minor role in Lost and Found (1979) and playing a U.S. Army soldier in Steven Spielberg's big-budget comedy 1941.
+He stayed in Toronto and headlined his own short-lived sketch show Big City Comedy.
+Candy also began a more active film career, appearing in a minor role in Lost and Found (1979) and playing a U.S. Army soldier in Steven Spielberg's big-budget comedy 1941.
 He returned to Canada for roles in The Courage of Kavik, the Wolf Dog (1980) and the action thriller Double Negative (1980).
-He had a supporting role as easygoing parole officer Burton Mercer in The Blues Brothers (1980), starring Aykroyd, and did an episode of Tales of the Klondike (1981) for Canadian TV.
+Candy had a supporting role as easygoing parole officer Burton Mercer in The Blues Brothers (1980), and did an episode of Tales of the Klondike (1981) for Canadian TV.

 In 1980, Candy hosted a short-lived NBC television program, Roadshow, described by The Washington Post as "improvisational journalism".

 Candy played the lovable, mild-mannered Army recruit Dewey Oxberger in Stripes (1981), directed by Canadian Ivan Reitman, which was one of the most successful films of the year.
 He provided voices for multiple characters in the animated film Heavy Metal (1981), most notably as the title character in the "Den" segment, which was well-received, including by the character's creator, Richard Corben, who singled out Candy's humorously lighthearted interpretation of the title character as excellent.

 From 1981 to 1983, Candy returned to SCTV Network on television.
 Still based in Edmonton for Candy's first few episodes after returning, the show returned to Toronto in 1982.
 He made a cameo appearance in Harold Ramis' National Lampoon's Vacation (1983), his first collaboration with John Hughes, who wrote the script.
 Candy appeared on Saturday Night Live twice (hosting in 1983) while still appearing on SCTV.
 According to writer-comedian Bob Odenkirk, Candy was reputedly the "most-burned potential host" of SNL, in that he was asked to host many times, only for plans to be changed by the SNL staff at the last minute.
 Candy headlined in the Canadian film Going Berserk (1983).